stanleystrawbridge/stanleystrawbridge.github.io/public engagement.md

 <br>

 ### Creative Reactions
-By the festival’s third year we helped found **Creative Reactions**, pairing local artists with speakers to create artwork inspired by their talks.
+By the festival’s third year we founded **Creative Reactions**, pairing local artists with speakers to create artwork inspired by their talks.
 Pieces were shown alongside the events and then in a dedicated exhibition.

 <figure>